lbl59/WaterPaths-doc/_sources/ContinuityModels/ContinuityModels_submodules.rst.txt

 API Reference
 -------------

-Below is the API reference for submodules of the `ContinuityModels` module.
-Documentation is automatically extracted from the header files.
+Below is the API reference for submodules of the :code:`ContinuityModels` module.
+It enforces week-to-week continuity of inflows, demands, and evaporation over the simulation period.

 Submodule Components
 ^^^^^^^^^^^^^^^^^^^^